RenzeLou/GradTS/README.md

-# GradTS: A Gradient-Based Automatic Auxiliary Task Selection Method Based on Transformer Networks.
+# GradTS: A Gradient-Based Automatic Auxiliary Task Selection Method Based on Transformer Networks

-The source code for [GradTS](https://aclanthology.org/2021.emnlp-main.455/) (appeared in EMNLP 2021), where most of the resources in this repository are based on [mt-dnn](https://github.com/namisan/mt-dnn).
+The source code for [GradTS](https://aclanthology.org/2021.emnlp-main.455/) (appeared in EMNLP 2021), where most of the resources in this repository are based on [MT-DNN](https://github.com/namisan/mt-dnn).

 The main system requirements: